Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

 First recall that for a perfectoid space $X$, it is called \emph{quasi-compact} if every open covering admits a finite refinement; and it is called \emph{quasi-separated} if for any pair of quasi-compact perfectoid spaces $Y,Z$ over $X$, the fiber product $Y\times_X Z$ is also quasi-compact.

-The concept of quasi-compactness and quasi-separatedness can be generalized to the pro-\'etale topos (in particular the subcategory of small $v$-sheaves).
-A pro-\'etale sheaf $\calF$ on ${\PfdK}_{,\pe}$ is called \emph{quasi-compact} if for any family of morphisms $f_i:X_i \ra \calF,~i\in I$ such that $\coprod_{i\in I} X_i\ra \calF$ is surjective and $I$ is $\kappa$- small, it admits a finite subcollection $J\subset I$ such that $\coprod_{j\in J}X_j\ra \calF$ is surjective.
+The concept of quasi-compactness and quasi-separatedness can be generalized to the pro-\'etale sheaves and small $v$-sheaves.
+A small $v$-sheaf $\calF$ is called \emph{quasi-compact} if for any family of morphisms $f_i:X_i \ra \calF,~i\in I$ such that $\coprod_{i\in I} X_i\ra \calF$ is surjective and $I$ is $\kappa$-small, it admits a finite subcollection $J\subset I$ such that $\coprod_{j\in J}X_j\ra \calF$ is surjective.
 Here $X_i$ are (pro-\'etale sheaves that are representable by) affinoid perfectoid spaces, The \emph{quasi-separatedness} for small $v$-sheaves is defined similarly as perfectoid spaces.

-We remark that the generalized quasi-compactness and quasi-separatedness are compatible with the definition for perfectoid spaces when a map of small $v$-sheaves is of the form $X^\diamond\ra Y^\diamond$, for $X\ra Y$ being a map of analytic adic spaces.

-Now we are able to define the two topoi over a given rigid space $X$. \begin{definition} Let $X\in \RK$ be a rigid space over the $p$-adic field $K$. \begin{enumerate}[(i)] \item The \emph{small pro-\'etale~site} over $X$, denoted by $X_\pe$, is the Grothendieck topology on the category of complete analytic adic spaces that are pro-\'etale over $X$ (Definition \ref{pe-cover}).
-Its covering families are defined as those jointly surjective pro-\'etale morphisms $\{f_i:Y_i\ra Y, ~i\in I\}$ such that for any quasi-compact open subspace $U\subset Y$, there exists a finite subset $J\subset I$ and quasi-compact open $V_j\subset Y_j$ for $j\in J$, satisfying $U=\cup_{j\in J} f_j(V_j)$.
-We call its topos the \emph{pro-\'etale topos} over $X$, denoted by $\Sh(X_\pe)$.
+Now we are able to define the two topoi over a given rigid space $X$. \begin{definition} Let $X\in \RK$ be a rigid space over the $p$-adic field $K$. \begin{enumerate}[(i)] \item The \emph{small pro-\'etale~site} over $X$, denoted by $X_\pe$, is the Grothendieck topology on the full subcategory of pro-objects in $X_\et$ that are pro-\'etale over $X$, in the sense of \cite[Section 3]{Sch13}.
+Its covering families are defined as those jointly surjective pro-\'etale morphisms $\{f_i:Y_i\ra Y, ~i\in I\}$ such that for any quasi-compact open immersion $U\ra Y$, there exists a finite subset $J\subset I$ and quasi-compact open $V_j\subset Y_j$ for $j\in J$, satisfying $|U|=\cup_{j\in J} f_j(|V_j|)$.